sematic-ai/sematic/docs/future-algebra.md

 necessary for `read_from_db_func` to actually *use* the table name inside its definition, so a dummy value could have been used as well.
 However, using a value that signals the reason the downstream func has a dependency on the upstream one is a best practice.
+In general, this also aligns with Sematic's philosophy that data contracts should always be explicit rather than implicit.

 ## Unsupported behaviors